amihaiemil/amihaiemil.github.io/_posts/2018-03-10-java-api-for-docker.markdown

 You see, the user works only with interfaces.
 It is fluent and no dubious config objects or ports are required -- at least not for first usage, maybe we could decorate these implementations somehow, to give more tune-up power to the user.

-Furthermore, it should be integrated with the language as much as possible.
+Furthermore, it should be integrated with the <strike>language</strike> JDK as much as possible.
 For instance, this is how I would like to iterate over all the containers:

 {% highlight java %}